Atmosphere/atmosphere/README.md

 Using Vert.x?
 Try our [Atmosphere's module](https://github.com/Atmosphere/atmosphere-vertx)

 Using another framework?
-Look at [our plugin](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions)
+Look at the list of supported [extensions](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions)

 ### Commercial support now available!
 Commercial Support is now available via [Async-IO.org](http://async-io.org) Want the project to stay alive?
 Please donate by visiting the [Async-IO.org](http://async-io.org) and click on donate button!